Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 Can I challenge my detention?

-For your objections to have better chances to succeed, you should prove that you have bonds with Greece and will not flee if released.
+For your objections to have better chances to succeed, you should prove that you have bonds with Greece and that you will not flee if released.

 It is more likely not to be considered as a suspect of absconding if: